goetzk/tendenci-community/community-engagement.rst

 Contributions need to be matched
 ================================

 The time of external contributors is scarce and unpredictable.
-Because of that, I believe it is important to ensure they are not left waiting
+Because of that, @goetzk believe it is important to ensure they are not left waiting

 Code and questions
 ------------------